ghc-proposals/ghc-proposals/acceptance.rst

-3. Update the PR description to start with the text "The proposal has been accepted; the following discussion is mostly of historic interest." where the word "proposal" links to the final rendered version pushed above.
+3. Update the PR description to start with the text "The proposal has been accepted; the following discussion is mostly of historic interest." where the word "proposal" links to the final rendered version, as found on https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals

 4. If the PR title has "(under review)", remove it.